xiao-mantou/GamingTweaks/OS (general)/Readme.md

 * _Overall network latency_ (this can't be tested easily because it is depening on several factors)
 * Keyboard input processing (depending on yourself + how fast the keyboard/mouse + OS processes the signals)

-The following should be as high as possible:
+The following things should be as high as possible:

 * The energy profile (should be set to Ultimate), see [here](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/customize-power-slider) why.
-* Frequency (e.g. for OC) of several components CPU/GPU (needs lots of testing to stabilize it).
+* Frequency (only in case you do Overclocking (!)) of several components CPU/GPU (requires testing to stabilize it).
 * Power Management Mode (nVidia Control Panel [NVCP]) "application controlled" is enough.